sai-phani255/Invisible/README.md

 # Invisible
-This code makes you invisible if you put a Red color cloth in front of you
+This code makes you invisible if you put a Red color cloth in front of you.

+For execution type : python invisible.py
+in anaconda prompt